Cheval-Paresseux/Statistical-Arbitrage-Experiment/README.md

 ### Jupyter Notebook

-- **Cointegration Strategy Simulation**: A notebook that simulates the entire strategy on a restricted universe of S&P500 assets.
+- **Mean Reversion Template**: A notebook that simulates the entire strategy on a restricted universe of S&P500 assets.
 It includes clustering, cointegration testing, and applying mean-reversion signals for trading.

 ## Strategy Workflow